Mopeds and Motorcycles

 If you wish to bring your vehicle with you from your home country, then we recommend that you read the information on the government websites for England, Scotland and Wales, or Northern Ireland.

 You must ensure that road tax for your car is paid before you drive it.
 You can obtain a tax disc by applying online or collecting an application form from any Post Office.

-You will need your V5C registration certificate (logbook), certificate of insurance and a current test certificate of roadworthiness (MoT), if the vehicle is over 3 years old.
+You will need your V5C registration certificate (logbook), certificate of insurance and a current test certificate of roadworthiness (MoT), if the vehicle is over three years old.
 The MoT test is available at most garages, but make sure that the garage is an approved MoT centre (it will display a sign which says this).
-The tax disc must be displayed in your car at all times.
-(Most people place them on the inside of the windscreen)

 The cost of motor insurance cover will vary according to a number of factors such as your age, how long you have been driving, where you are living, the age and value of your car and the type of car you have.
 Costs may vary widely between insurance companies for the same cover, so you may want to shop around.